 Quality of Taste

 The OXO was an easy pick for best tasting grinder.
 We gave our team of professional and non-professional tasters guidelines of what to look for in each brew.
 We gave the OXO a 9 for quality of taste because there was unanimous recognition that its brew checked off every box on the list—rich silky body, resonant layers of nuance, depth and liveliness balancing together.
 The OXO turned a coffee that we enjoyed into an extraordinary tasting experience that expressed the coffee's greatest qualities in Hi-Def.
 We used the First Ascent blend from Refuge Coffee and this blend not only provided lots of flavor to work with, but also helped us understand how well each grinder was displaying its potential flavor quality.
 With a chocolaty, caramelly Brazil to provide a base, some complex, rustic, thick-bodied Sumatra, and a Guatemala that provided a juicy, clean highlight, we were able to discover how much definition each grinder transferred to the cup.
 The OXO nailed it.
-You can read more about our choice of coffee in our How We Test article.

 Other grinders like the Breville Smart Grinder Pro or the Cuisinart Deluxe Grind scored well in quality of taste (each earning an 8) because they definitely made a cup of coffee that we were happy with, but each of them to strongly express some qualities of the coffee while other qualities remained quiet.
 For example, the Breville pronounced the deep, full, chocolaty aspect of the blend we used, but the liveliness and juicier flavors in it went unnoticed.
 The OXO took flavor up by a quantum leap, expressing every aspect of the coffee in each sip with incredible resonance and balance.
 The OXO also did this for both drip style and French press coffee, whereas the majority of grinders we tested performed slightly better when brewing drip versus French press.
-Check out our Buying Advice article to learn more about the differences between French press and drip coffee.

 Ease of Use